Dabit: Debut

 Dabit released his first digital single "Whoo Whoo Whoo" on his birthday (December 5, 2013), making it a special moment for both him and his fans.
 Both songs in his first digital album, "Whoo Whoo Whoo" and "When the Wind Blows", are written and composed by Dabit himself.
 The song introduced Dabit's style of music, which can be best described as k-pop with a light jazz/swing influence.

 Radio career

-Starting 2014, every Thursday 1am KST, Dabit appears on Arirang Radio's "Hot Beat" called "Question Mark" alongside BIGFLO's Lex, where they answer listeners' questions and help them solve all the question marks, that they have in their lives.

-The show has received a great response globally despite time differences.
+Dabit has been active in Korean broadcast media since 2013, appearing regularly as a weekly guest on multiple programs across Arirang Radio and Arirang TV.
+From 2018 to 2020, he served as a co-host of K-pop Connection, where he brought his perspective as an artist to international K-pop lovers.
+His long-running presence on air has made him a familiar trusted voice in broadcast media.

 Acting career

 Dabit is currently undertaking acting lessons to pursue a career in acting, in addition to his singing.
 He made his first cameo appearance on SBS's drama called "Endless Love" and hopes to work towards bigger roles in the future.